 My grandparents generation isn’t the first to have left the island the inhabitants of this region have immigration in their blood.
 Sicily’s ancestry is made up of generations of colonising Greeks, conquering Romans, tyrannical Normans, cosmopolitan Arabs and imperial Bourbons.
 The constant rampage of countless other dominations whose influence has ingrained Sicilians with a sense of restlessness.
 There is a latent angst which exists side by side with the Sicilians connection to each other and their land in a paradox which pulls them away from Sicily while also keeping their culture in the foremost of their mind.

-Internal migration within Sicily has always occurred as the itinerate worker population have always slavishly followed the ebb and flow of seasonal work, but never before had overseas migration occurred on such an immense scale as it did in the Sicily of my grandparents youth after the second world war.
+Internal migration within Sicily has always occurred as the itinerate worker population have always slavishly followed the ebb and flow of seasonal work but never before had overseas migration occurred on such an immense scale as it did in the Sicily of my grandparent’s youth after the second world war.

 These were poor people, uneducated, often living in a semi-feudal economic system.
 Work for them was about survival.
-It was hard physical labor based on the land, cultivating small plots for themselves, mostly using a bartering system to provide important products like bread, meat and other necessities for everyday life.
+It was hard physical labour based on the land, cultivating small plots for themselves, mostly using a bartering system to provide important products like bread, meat and other necessities for everyday life.
 Apart from producing for themselves, the only other activity was agricultural work for large property owners; wheat harvesting in summer, collecting hazelnuts in autumn and olives and oranges in winter.

-The property owners were Barons or wealthy land owners who took advantage of the poor uneducated majority.
+The property owners were Barons or wealthy landowners who took advantage of the poor uneducated majority.
 There was no getting ahead for these people, no hope for reward or betterment.
 This was their life.
 It is a world I could never imagine.
 A world which should have been filled with sorrow.

 Yet the stories my grandparents shared were far from sorrowful.
 They told of energetic friendships and families that they had known all their lives.
 They shared stories of laughing and joking, of dancing, singing and teasing.
 They described the wonderful animals they had in their lives, of mad people, wise people, of their stoic grandparents, a feisty older generation who were as savage as the times and who lived lives with so much hardship that they seemed carved from stone.
 My Nonni’s stories are from the place which grew out of Greek and Roman mythology and their tales became my family’s mythology.